zslwyuan/Light-HLS/README.md

 Light-HLS is a light weight high-level synthesis (HLS) framework for academic exploration and evaluation, which can be called to perform various design space exploration (DSE) for FPGA-based HLS design.
 It covers the abilities of previous works, overcomes the existing limitations and brings more practical features.
 Light-HLS is modularized and portable so designers can use the components of Light-HLS to conduct various DSE procedures.
-Light-HLS gets rid of RTL code generation so it will not suffer from the time-consuming synthesis of commercial HLS tools like VivadoHLS, which involves many detailed operations in both its frond-end and back-end.
+Light-HLS gets rid of RTL code generation so it will not suffer from the time-consuming synthesis of commercial HLS tools like VivadoHLS, which involves many detailed operations in both its frond-end and back-end, but can accurate estimate timing, resource and some other results of commercial tools for applications.

 If Light-HLS helps for your works, please cite our paper in ICCAD 2019 ^_^: